bnonn/anvil/README.md

 For example, we will assume that any element that can reasonably take them will have variants like:

+ - `.&align-right` for fitting elements to the right margin
  - `.&reversed` for a light-on-dark color scheme
  - `.&tight` for a condensed version of an element without the usual `--gutter`